 Since we only performed one replicate, all entries in the replicate column say 1.
 If we would have done more replicates the other replicates would have appeared below the last entry line of this replicate.
-The next column is the generation number, which goes from 1, the first, to 50, our last generation.
+The second column is the generation number, which goes from 1, the first, to 50, our last generation.
 By default, qN will save the requested statistics each generation.
 Finally, the last column tells us the number of adult individuals present at that generation of our simulation.
 As we specified, the first generation has only four individuals.
 These four individuals had a fecundity of 1.5, meaning that (4*1.5=) 6 offspring are being produced.
 Because in qN generations are non-overlapping, generation 2 consists of these six individuals only (and not 4 old + 6 new = 10 individuals).
 We see that over generations the number of individuals increases rapidly, roughly following the exponential curve 4 * 1.5x.
-However, since we cannot have half an individual, qN rounds the number of individuals.
+However, since we cannot have half an individual, qN rounds up the number of individuals.
 From generation 15 onwards we see that the population stops growing exponentially and stays at 1000 individuals.
 This is exactly the carrying capacity we specified in our setup file.
 However, if we had not told qN to regulate the population size, qN would have ignored this and the population would have continued growing to approximately 1.7 billion individuals (!) making this simulation extremely memory-demanding.
+Question: What parameter did we use to prevent our population to grow to 1.7 billion individuals?
+Question: Would there be another way of obtaining the same results as above in qN without using this parameter?
+(Have a look in the manual at the mating_nb_offspring_model options.)

 1.2 A second growth model

+keywords: summary statistics, output, fecundity, hermaphrodites

 Instead of specifying a fixed fecundity for females, we could have also made the number of offspring negatively dependent on the current population density, making it grow logistically.
 In the Demo1.ini file, change mating_nb_offspring_model to 4, logistic regulation.
 Instead of the mean fecundity, we now need to specify growth_rate (we’ll set this as well to 1.5).
 Because logistically growing populations will grow asymptotically towards carrying capacity, we can set regulation_model_adults to 0, or leave it out of our setup file altogether, since qN has by default no population size trimming.

-Lastly, we can ask qN to also save the average fecundity of females, since this will now fluctuate through our simulation.
-For this, add fem.meanFec between the {} behind adlt.nbInd (separate the terms with a space, not comma).
+Lastly, we can ask qN to also save the average fecundity of females as a statistic.
+Under a regime of density dependency, fecundity will change over time; it might be interesting to follow this.
+To do this, add fem.meanFec between the {} behind adlt.nbInd (separate the terms with a space, not comma).
 In fact, qN can create and save hundreds of different statistics for you.
-The list of available keywords for each statistic can be found in the ‘Summary statistics’ section, found at the end of the corresponding chapter of the manual.
+The list of available keywords for each statistic can be found in the ‘Summary statistics’ section, found at the end of several chapters of the manual.
 The statistics used in Tutorial 1 all come from the Summary statistics section of the Metapopulation chapter in the manual.

 Your new file should look like this: